Kate Rogers

 - Applying for inspection and/or copies of company accounts and records in order to fulfil duties as director and as a precursor to potential further action

-- Acting for the Claimant in an on-going action seeking declaratory relief as to the beneficial interest in 50% of a company’s shareholding
+- Acting for the Claimant in an action seeking declaratory relief as to the beneficial interest in 50% of a company’s shareholding

 - Acting for the Claimant in an action to enforce the terms of an oral collateral contract, entered into at the same time as a Share Purchase Agreement, relating to a deal done between two well known multi-million pound companies.